The Temple of Elemental Evil (video game): Gameplay

 The game focuses on a party of up to five player-controlled characters.
 These characters can be created by the player or can be one of the pre-made characters that come with the game.
 All, however, must be within one step of a party alignment.
-Any player-made characters are created in a 13-step process; there is, however, an option to let the game deal with most aspects of character creation for the player.
+Any player-made characters are created in a 13-step process, but there is an option to let the game deal with most aspects of character creation for the player.
 At any time, the party can have up to three NPC followers, and all player characters can have a familiar and/or animal companion as allowed by class.

 All characters have a screen that shows information pertaining to them.
 Five tabs—inventory, skills, feats, spells, and abilities—allow the player to manage equipment, change spell configurations, and compare character attributes.
 This screen also appears when the party is bartering with an NPC or looting a body, but clicking out of the inventory tab will eject the player from the interaction.
 Additionally, small portraits of the characters appear on the bottom of the screen, along with a small red bar showing remaining health and icons depicting any status conditions, such as level drain, blessings, or paralysis.

 The characters are controlled via radial menus.
 After selecting a character, the player right clicks to open a circular menu.
 From there, hovering over wedges brings out more options, such as specific spells, actions, or inventory items.
 The main radial menu, which encircles a picture of the character selected, has up to six sections, the number being based on class abilities.
 Specific actions are color-coded based on the type of action they are.

 Characters can use their skills throughout the game by selecting them on the radial menu.
 To pick another character's pocket, the player would select a character with the Sleight of Hand skill, left-click on the skill from the radial menu, and left click on the victim.
 Dialog skills, such as Intimidate and Gather Information, appear as options in dialog with an icon denoting the skill being used.
 Skills are increased every level at a rate derived from the character's class and Intelligence.